 We compute, on a quarterly basis, an estimated annual effective tax rate considering ordinary income and related income tax expense.
 Tax jurisdictions with a projected or year to date loss for which a tax benefit cannot be realized are excluded.
 Ordinary income refers to income (loss) before income tax expense excluding significant unusual or infrequently occurring items.
 The tax effect of a significant unusual or infrequently occurring item is recorded in the interim period in which the item occurs.
-We included an income tax benefit of \$38 million in the current quarter for the tax effect of the Canadian pension settlement as a significant unusual or infrequently occurring item.
+We included an income tax benefit of \$38 million in the first quarter of 2019 for the tax effect of a group annuity contract purchase for certain retired pension plan participants as a significant unusual or infrequently occurring item.
 Other items included in income tax expense in the periods in which they occur include the tax effects of cumulative changes in tax laws or rates, foreign exchange gains and losses, adjustments to uncertain tax positions, and adjustments to our valuation allowance due to changes in judgment regarding the ability to realize deferred tax assets in future years.